cameronolivier/xgit/README.md

 - Commands to easily publish your CLI tool to NPM.
 - Guidance on creating and pushing a GitHub repository.

+## Hat-Tips
+This boilerplate leans heavily on the fantastic article by [@mattpocockuk](https://x.com/mattpocockuk) on [How to Create an NPM package]
+(https://www.totaltypescript.com/how-to-create-an-npm-package) for the initial setup.

 ## Project Structure
 ```text
 my-cli-tool/